RichardMalo/Tornadoes/README.md

 #### Dashboard Limitations
 It's important to note that this dashboard only displays data from https://www.spc.noaa.gov/wcm/#data,https://data.world/dhs/historical-tornado-tracks and therefore the data is available until the year 2021.
 Additionally, some tornadoes may be missing or have incomplete data such as Damage costs and recovery period.
+Other Limitations: This not yet Mobile friendly as this was not in the scope of this project but a next time.